MithunB07/django-certification-course-e-commerce-application/README.md

 ## Overview

-EZShop`Pro is a versatile e-commerce web application crafted using Django 4.x, Python 3.x, Bootstrap, and Tailwind CSS.
+EasyBuy is a versatile e-commerce web application crafted using Django 4.x, Python 3.x, Bootstrap, and Tailwind CSS.
 It employs an SQLite3 database and offers users a seamless experience to browse products, manage their shopping cart, and securely complete purchases using Stripe.
 The platform is designed to be user-centric and provides an intuitive interface for both customers and administrators.

 ---